kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_training/README.md

    python -m train_cli batch --manifest manifests/run_all.yaml
    ```

-   After the sweep, the script inspects the new runs and picks the checkpoint with the
+   After the sweep, the script inspects recent runs (or all runs when a sweep is skipped)
-   lowest validation loss (using `train_cli._summarise_run`).
+   and chooses the checkpoint with the lowest *selection metric* exposed by the trainer.

 2. **Fine-tuning Phase 1** – resumes the best checkpoint with the phase-1 fine-tune
    config.
 The run is tagged `<best-run-dir>_finetune_phase1`.